2022–23 Premier League: Developments

-Postponements

 On 9 September 2022, all Premier League matches scheduled for 10–12 September were postponed as a mark of respect due to the death of Queen Elizabeth II.
-The following week, three Premier League matches scheduled for 17–18 September were postponed due to the policing issues surrounding Queen Elizabeth II's funeral on 19 September.
+The following week, three Premier League matches scheduled for 17–18 September were postponed due to the policing issues surrounding Queen Elizabeth II's state funeral on 19 September.
 Also, in the same week, the Arsenal game against Manchester City, scheduled for 19 October, was postponed to accommodate Arsenal's Europa League tie with PSV Eindhoven, which was itself postponed from 15 September to 20 October.

 Teams

-Twenty teams are competing in the league – the top seventeen teams from the previous season and the three teams promoted from the Championship.
-The promoted teams are Fulham, Bournemouth and Nottingham Forest, who return after an absence of one, two and twenty-three years from the top flight respectively.
-The twenty-three years between Nottingham Forest's previous Premier League season and this season is the longest absence for a previous Premier League club in the Premier League era to date.
-They replaced Burnley (relegated after a six-year top flight spell), Watford, and Norwich City (both teams relegated after just one year back in the top flight).
+Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Championship.
+The promoted teams were Fulham, Bournemouth, and Nottingham Forest, who returned to the top flight after respective absences of one, two and twenty-three years.
+The twenty-three years between Nottingham Forest's previous Premier League season and this season was the longest absence for a previous Premier League club in the Premier League era to date.
+They replaced Burnley (relegated to the Championship after a six-year top flight spell), Watford, and Norwich City (both teams relegated after just one year back in the top flight).